 - Dietary supplements

-At the end of the review, the health care provider gives a summary of the discussion.
-The summary includes:
+At the end of the review, the member will receive a summary of what was discussed.
+The summary will include the following:

-- The medication action plan may include suggestions for the member and the prescriber to discuss during the member’s next visit.
+- Recommended To-Do List.
+Which may include suggestions to discuss during the next visit.

 Who will contact the member about completing the review?

-Members may receive a call from the pharmacy where they recently filled one or more of their prescriptions.
+Members may receive a call from a pharmacy where they recently filled one or more prescriptions.
 They can choose to complete the review in person or over the phone.

-A health care provider may also call members to complete the review over the phone.
-When they call, members can schedule the review at a time that works best for them.
+A health care provider may also call them to complete the review over the phone.

 Why is this review important?

-- Discuss how the medications may affect each other
+- Discuss how medications may affect each other

 - Help reduce prescription drug costs